-The polymerization reaction forming a DNA strand is also condensation reactions, which form phosphodiester bonds joining the nucleotides.
+The polymerization reactions forming a DNA strand are also condensation reactions, which form phosphodiester bonds joining the nucleotides.
 Each DNA polymer strand has a backbone of alternating sugar group and phosphodiester bond, with nucleobases forming side-chains bonded to the backbone.

 Two single strands of DNA wrap around each other to form two intertwined helixes, the famous double-helix.
 The two separate strands are held by hydrogen bonding between nucleobases.

 One of the most remarkable things about DNA is that the quantity of adenine always equals the quantity of thymine and the quantity of guanine always equals the quantity of cytosine.
 This imply that the nucleobases occur in pairs: adenine paired with thymine and guanine paired with cytosine.
 These pairs of nucleobases are called complementary base pairs, and they maximize the number of hydrogen bonds (red dashed bonds) across the shared helical axis: